ParagEkbote/Hugging_Face_Docs/README.md

 1) Detailed explanations of major attributes.
 2) Scripts that can be used in your daily usage.

-### You can view the scripts within the 'Transformer project' folder.
+### You can view the scripts within the 'Transformers' folder.

 Currently, you can view the documentation of the transformers library, additional support coming soon!